ausybenelux/lissa_kickstart/README.md

 bundle exec cap local deploy
 ```

+When Drupal has been installed you can go to <http://admin.lissa.dev> and log in with admin:admin.

 ### Using Phing

 You can set up the Drupal distribution with Phing following these steps: